How to Plan for Major Home Repairs — Without Letting Them Disrupt Your Financial Stability

 Infographic illustrating a home system planning band timeline showing installation, midlife stage, planning window, and likely replacement period.

 You do not need to predict the exact year a system will fail.
+That’s usually impossible, and trying to do it can create more anxiety than clarity.

 Instead, think in planning bands.